The Impact of Social Media on Page Rank

 A social media SEO strategy can help your business build deeper relationships with customers, optimize your content to appear higher in search engine results pages (SERP), and help you better reach your audience where they spend the most time.
 Here’s everything you need to know to implement a successful social media SEO strategy.

 Today more than ever, the worlds of search engine optimization (SEO) and social media are blending together.
 You might turn to social media channels like Facebook to search for local restaurants.
 When you're considering a retailer to shop from, you might search Google to find their Twitter page before heading to the store.
-As social media and search engines are frequently used in the same web sessions, both traditional SEO and social SEO are important components of your overall social SEO strategy.
+As social media and search engines are frequently used in the same web sessions, both are important components of your overall social SEO strategy.

 Social media and SEO integration make perfect sense.
 A social media SEO strategy can help your business build deeper relationships with customers, optimize your content to appear higher in search engine results pages (SERPs) and on social, and help you better reach your audience where they spend the most time.

-The rankings of Search Engine Journal’s most popular global search engines (opens in a new tab) for 2021 show that people are using social media channels in a similar way as traditional search engines.
+The rankings of Search Engine Journal’s for 2021 show that people are using social media channels in a similar way as traditional search engines.
 No surprise, Google ranks number one on the list, but two of the other top search engines rounding out the list are social media search engines: